-They know that they have set a positive example for Isaiah and Bella by leading the fight for the freedom to marry in Kentucky – and they’re thrilled to continue to push for full respect in their home state later this summer at the U.S. Court of Appeals for the 6th Circuit, where their case will be considered alongside five other marriage cases from Michigan, Ohio, and Tennessee.
+They know that they have set a positive example for Isaiah and Bella by leading the fight for the freedom to marry in Kentucky – and they’re determined to continue to push for full respect in their home state.

 As they prepare to make the case at this federal appellate court, Michael and Greg are continually asked about how they’ve made it work – how they’ve kept their love and commitment alive for more than three decades, through each of those three phases of their life together.
 The answer, Michael explained, isn’t so simple.